To be eligible, the student must:

-- Loan fees are deducted proportionately from each loan disbursement, so the amount you receive is less than the amount you are awarded.The fee amount for Parent PLUS Loans first disbursed on or after October 1, 2019 is 4.236%.
+- Loan fees are deducted proportionately from each loan disbursement, so the amount you receive is less than the amount you accept.The fee amount for Federal Parent PLUS Loans first disbursed between October 1, 2020 and before October 1, 2021 is 4.228%.

 - For additional information regarding loan fees and interest rates, please go to studentaid.gov.

-- Fill out the PLUS Loan Application at studentaid.gov.
+- Fill out the Federal PLUS Loan Application at studentaid.gov.

 - First-time borrowers or those requiring an endorser must complete a Master Promissory